-When an accident like Exxon-Mobil’s oil spill in Mayflower happens, you expect some environmentalists to come to get their own eyeballs on how the situation is handled by the responsible party.
-I was surprised for who I did see while I was in Mayflower today, looking for photos.
-This guy is an environmentalist for sure, but he’s also a megafamous rock star.
+When an accident like Exxon-Mobil’s oil spill in Mayflower, Arkansas happens, you expect for some environmentalists to come to get their own eyes on how the situation is being handled by the responsible party.
+I was surprised at who I saw there near the spill site, while I was looking for photos.
+He is an environmentalist for sure, but he’s also a megafamous rock star.
 Here’s the story.

-I was headed to the logistics office to check in with them before taking pictures.
-I had attempted to go straight to the spill site but the the foreman said I needed to get authorization.
-So I was waiting in line at the stop sign, wanting make a right onto Highway 89.
-I was next in line when I saw a gigantic old white convertible to my left, topping the hill over the railroad tracks on 89.
-It made a right onto N. Main Street, driving right by where I sat.
+In the process of searching for that office, I was waiting behind a couple of cars and aiming make a right onto Highway 89.
+I was next in line for the stop sign when I saw a gigantic old white convertible to my left, topping the hill over the railroad tracks on 89.
+It made a right onto N. Main Street, driving right by my driver window in the direction from whence I had just come.

-Neil and his passenger/assistant, Ben, were headed to the Northwoods subdivision to get some video of the spill site.
-I’m not sure what else he wanted to do there, but in our short conversation, I agreed to lead them back to the opening of the neighborhood.
-I also decided that I was there with a camera and came from a short way to get photos for a local blog whereas, they had come across America with two large cameras and had a little more weight to throw around both before and after any video was taken.
-It was best for me to respect that Neil Young wasn’t here to be a spectacle, but was interested in seeing for himself what exactly was happening with the spill.
+Neil and his passenger/assistant, who said his name was Ben, were indeed looking for the Northwoods subdivision to get some video of the spill site.
+I wasn’t sure what else they wanted to do there, but in our short conversation, I agreed to lead them back to the opening of the neighborhood.
+I also decided that I was there with a camera and came from a short way to get photos for MySaline whereas, they had come across America with two large cameras and had a little more weight to throw around both before and after any video was taken.
+It was probably best for me to respect that Neil Young wasn’t here to be a spectacle, but was interested in seeing for himself what exactly was happening with the spill.

 However, I wasn’t leaving without asking for a picture with Neil.
 I mean, Hey Hey, My My.
 Right?